brcesar/Portf-lio/Supervised Learning : Classification - Credit Card Risk Evaluation/README.md

 #  Credit Card Payment Risk Analysis

-This is a supervised statistical/machine learning model (classification) to predict which clients is able to honor their debt.
+This is a supervised statistical/machine learning model (classification) to predict which clients are able to honor their debt.

 It was used Python 3.8 and jupyter notebook.
 The following libraries have been used: